baobuiquang/COVID-19-Virus-Analysis-and-Diagnosis/README.md

-# COVID-19 (SarsCoV2) Diagnosis from Radiography using Machine Learning Model
+# COVID-19 (Sars CoV 2) Diagnosis from Radiography using Machine Learning Model